Guy-L/parakit/README.md

 If the result of your analysis includes a plot of the game world, you'll want to extend `AnalysisPlot` instead of `Analysis` and implement `plot()`.
 There's many examples of plotting analyzers for each type of game entity.
 You can add any of these to your plot by calling their `plot()` method inside of your own (see `AnalysisPlotAll`).

-State extraction over time can be a computationally heavy process, and the `exact` setting (which is on by default) will slow the game down as needed to ensure that no frame could be skipped as a result.
-Depending on your needs, you can speed up this process by disabling the extraction of various entities (bullets, enemies, items or lasers).
-States can also include screenshots if you need a visual of a particularly interesting frame (see `AnalysisMostBulletsFrame` as an example), but this behavior is off by default as it slows extraction significantly.
+State extraction over time can be a computationally heavy process, and the `exact` setting (which is on by default) will slow the game down as needed to ensure that no frame may be skipped as a result.
+Depending on your needs, you can speed up this process by disabling the extraction of various entities (bullets, enemies, items or lasers) in `settings.py`.
+States can also include screenshots if you need a visual of a particularly interesting frame (see `AnalysisMostBulletsFrame` as an example), but this behavior is off by default as it slows down extraction significantly.

+You shouldn't need to edit any file other than `settings.py` and `analysis.py`.<br>If you do, feel free to send a feature request to the developers.

 ## Examples